|Edge School||17220||MiddleSchools HighSchools Day Coed|

 Overall, sports schools have plenty of benefits.

 Sports schools are very popular in Canada.
 The list of top high school athletes who chose private school is impressive.
 In hockey alone, many former and current NHLers chose a private high school with a hockey program.
 This list includes Sidney Crosby, Jonathan Toews, Brad Richards, Brett Hull, Brian Leetch, Curtis Joseph, Jack Johnson, Jordan Eberle, and Sean Couturier (to name only a few).
 In fact, many of the greatest athletes in history got their start in a private secondary school.
-We offer a list of the top boarding schools' sports programs, as well as the best schools for hockey.

 You might also consider sending your young, budding athlete to a boarding school with a sports program.
 This option offers your child a strong combination of athletics and academics.
 It will also allow him or her to mature in a unique environment.
 NHLer Zach Bogosian put it best when he said, “In boarding school, you’re on your own, but not really.
 It advances your maturity.”
 It’s a credit to boarding secondary schools that many of their graduates become leaders on and off the playing field.

-Below, we list some of the best sports programs in Canada, including sports high schools (such as hockey high schools).
+On this page, we list some of the best sports programs in Canada, including sports high schools (such as hockey high schools).
 Click on a school profile to learn more about its sports and academic programs.